iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ---
 #### Challenges with Manual Analysis and Traditional Methods

-   Linking specific fault patterns to particular machine components typically requires expert knowledge.
+   Linking specific fault patterns to their root cause in particular machine components typically requires expert knowledge.
 Diagnosing issues like bearing faults or other machine-specific anomalies demands experience and regular inspections.

    However, relying solely on specialists is costly, and the extended intervals between inspections can result in missed random faults.
-Oftentimes, the plant operator just wants to be alerted in time about an upcoming problem and will just replace the faulty component without the need for a detailed report about the fault.
+Oftentimes, the plant operator just wants to be alerted in time about an upcoming problem, the progress over the next days and will just replace the faulty component without the need for a detailed report about the fault.

    Moreover, the sheer volume of data --hundreds of plots generated daily-- makes manual analysis impractical.
 Traditional automated methods, such as